stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 If you're on a **Mac**, you can verify the current version of Python by:

-- Hit `command + space bar` to open a Spotlight search
+- Clicking `command + space bar` to open a Spotlight search
-- Search for the Terminal shell application and open it
+- Searching for the Terminal shell application and opening it
-- In the terminal, type `python --version` and hit `return`
+- In the terminal, typing `python --version` and hit `return`

 If you see Python `3.10.x` or `3.11.x`, you're all set.
 If you see an older Python version, check out these [install instructions](https://github.com/stanfordjournalism/padj-code/blob/main/docs/tech_setup.md#mac) or ping me to discuss options.